 Overview

 The AEMA considers a peril as “insurable,” if insurance was adequate and available from local insurers, and reasonably priced comparable to the level of risk.
-If the individual or local authority did not have insurance in place for an insurable peril, it is not eligible for HARP assistance.
+Losses from natural hazards that are considered insurable are not eligible for HARP assistance if the applicant chose to self-insure or underinsure.
 The HARP does not consider uninsurable components of insurable perils.
 It is important to talk with your insurer about these perils and to confirm you are covered.

 The HARP does not cover all types of damage or loss and does not cover the full cost of replacement.